corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node-upgrade-notes.md

 Replace the `corda.jar` with the latest version from Corda.

-Download the latest version of Corda from [Maven](https://download.corda.net/maven/corda-releases/net/corda/corda-node/4.11/corda-node-4.11.jar).
+Download the latest version of Corda from [Maven](https://download.corda.net/maven/corda-releases/net/corda/corda-node/4.12/corda-node-4.12.jar).
 Make sure it’s available on your path, and that you’ve read the [Corda release notes]({{< relref "release-notes-enterprise.md" >}}).
 Pay particular attention to which version of Java the node requires.

 {{< important >}}
-Corda 4 requires Java 17.
+Corda 4 requires Java 17.0.9 or any higher Java 17 patch level.
+Java 18+ is not currently supported.

 {{< /important >}}